|

 good technique; he was tutored by the great Allen Geedies the Drummer

 of Graham Bell All-Stars and was passing it onto me, thanks mate.
+I moved back to Cooks Hill Newcastle when I was

 14 attending Junior High and joining Newcastle Surf Life Saving